mariolambrette/AnimalTrackR/README.md

 # <img src="man/figures/logo.png" align="left" height="140" alt="AnimalTrackR Logo" style="margin-right: 20px;" /> AnimalTrackR

-AnimalTrackR provides a simple interface to YOLOv8 to allow users to train animal detection models to aid large scale behavioural analyses.
+`AnimalTrackR` provides a simple interface to [YOLOv8](https://docs.ultralytics.com/) to allow users to train animal detection models to aid large scale behavioural analyses of single animals in confined spaces.

 *The package is still in development and many features are not yet available.*

 ## Installation

-You can install the development version of AnimalTrackR like so (you will need the devtools package installed):
+You can install the development version of `AnimalTrackR` like so (you will need the devtools package installed):

 ``` r